midstar/plm/README.md

 Compared to other tools with similar purposes PLM requires zero configuration, i.e. you don't need to know the PID or make any configuration of the monitor before the measurement.
 Instead, this tool monitors ALL processes with high resolution (many measured points) in near time and less resolution (fewer measured points) in long time.

-This is a perfect tool to use in your CI Tool (such as Jenkins/Hudson, CircleCI, Bamboo etc.) for testing that your application does not have any memory leek or is consuming too much memory.
+This is a perfect tool to use in your CI Tool (such as Jenkins/Hudson, AppVeyor, CircleCI, Bamboo etc.) for testing that your application does not have any memory leek or is consuming too much memory.

 ## Features